 9K Gold Hallmarking Mandate: Transforming India’s Gold Market and Consumer Trust

-In July 2025, the Bureau of Indian Standard (BIS) mandated hallmarking for 9-Karat (9K) gold, expanding the existing framework that covers 14K, 18K, 20K, 22K, 23K, and 24K gold.
-This policy aims to ensure purity transparency, curb fraud, and enhance traceability in the growing affordable jewellery segment.
-This explores the rationale behind including 9K gold in mandatory hallmarking, analyses the market's response, and evaluates the potential effects on the future of gold purchasing in India.
-Drawing from recent policy developments, industry insights, and consumer trends, the study highlights the opportunities and challenges this regulation presents.
+In July 2025, the Bureau of Indian Standards (BIS) mandated hallmarking for 9-Karat (9K) gold, expanding the existing framework that covers 14K, 18K, 20K, 22K, 23K, and 24K gold.
+This policy aims to ensure purity, transparency, curb fraud, and enhance traceability in the growing affordable jewellery segment.
+This explores the rationale behind including 9K gold in mandatory hallmarking, analyzes the market's response, and evaluates the potential effects on the future of gold purchasing in India.
+Drawing from recent policy developments, industry insights, and consumer trends, the study highlights this regulation's opportunities and challenges.

 Background: Hallmarking in India

-Under the BIS Act of 2016 standards govern Hallmarking which verifies precious metal purity in jewellery while protection of buyers through standardised fineness measurement.
-Since June 2021 gold jewellery requires mandatory hallmarking for six caratages (14K, 18K, 20K, 22K, 23K, and 24K) and more than 40 crore items features a unique Hallmark Unique Identification (HUID) number.
+Under the BIS Act of 2016, standards govern Hallmarking, which verifies precious metal purity in jewellery, while protecting buyers through standardised fineness measurement.
+Since June 2021, gold jewellery requires mandatory hallmarking for six caratages (14K, 18K, 20K, 22K, 23K, and 24K), and more than 40 crore items feature a unique Hallmark Unique Identification (HUID) number.
 On July 18, 2025, the government introduced 9K gold into the system to tackle the growing interest in affordable jewellery products and resolve problems of under-caratage and chain-snatching, which increased by 32.54% from 2021 to 2022.

-Testing for hallmarking takes place in BIS-recognised Assaying and Hallmarking Centres (AHCs) that follows IS 15820:2009 standards.
-A hallmarked product contains four elements, starting with the BIS mark and followed by carat and fineness purity information and then the AHC's identification mark and finally the jeweller's identification number.
-The infrastructure for expansion exists through 1,600 AHCs and 1.95 lakh registered jewellers as a December 2024, but compliance enforcement remains difficult, particularly for small-scale jewellers.
+Testing for hallmarking occurs in BIS-recognised Assaying and Hallmarking Centres (AHCs) that follow IS 15820:2009 standards.
+A hallmarked product contains four elements: the BIS mark, carat and fineness purity information, the AHC's identification mark, and the jeweller's identification number.
+The infrastructure for expansion exists through 1,600 AHCs and 1.95 lakh registered jewellers as of December 2024, but compliance enforcement remains difficult, particularly for small-scale jewellers.

-Several important factors serve as the basis for deciding to enforce mandatory hallmarking of 9K gold:
+Several essential factors serve as the basis for deciding to enforce mandatory hallmarking of 9K gold:

-• Consumer Demand for Affordability: The rising cost of gold in 2024 (such as Rs.66,700 for 10 grams of 22K gold) has pushed the younger demographic toward choosing 9K gold as an affordable alternative since its gold content stands at 37.5%.
-Lightweight and daily-wear jewellery has become increasingly popular because of this consumer shift.
+- Consumer Demand for Affordability: The rising cost of gold in 2024 (Rs .
+66,700 for 10 grams of 22K gold) has pushed the younger demographic toward choosing 9K gold as an affordable alternative since its gold content stands at 37.5%.
+Because of this consumer shift, lightweight and daily-wear jewellery has become increasingly popular.

-• Purity Transparency and Fraud Prevention: The untrustworthy nature of Indian gold jewellery has caused consumers to doubt the authenticity of their purchases because 10-15% of gold jewellery in India contains less than the specified purity level.
-The implementation of mandatory hallmarking protects consumers by verifying that 9K gold products adhere to the 375 ppt standard, thereby minimizing adulteration risks.
+- Purity, Transparency, and Fraud Prevention: The untrustworthy nature of Indian gold jewellery has caused consumers to doubt the authenticity of their purchases because 10-15% of gold jewellery in India contains less than the specified purity level.
+Mandatory hallmarking protects consumers by verifying that 9K gold products adhere to the 375 ppm standard, thereby minimizing adulteration risks.

-• Crime Reduction: Authorities launched the HUID number system for improving tracking capabilities after the rise of chain-snatching offences (9,278 cases in 2022) made it easier to identify stolen 9K gold jewellery.
+- Crime Reduction: Authorities launched the HUID number system to improve tracking capabilities after the rise of chain-snatching offences (9,278 cases in 2022).
+This system made it easier to identify stolen 9K gold jewellery.

-• Market Expansion: The inclusion of 9K gold follows worldwide industry patterns because European markets frequently use 9K gold.
-Indian gold jewellery exports stands to grow from $8 billion by 2030.
+- Market Expansion: Including 9K gold follows worldwide industry patterns because European markets frequently use 9K gold.
+Indian gold jewellery exports stand to grow from $8 billion to $115 billion by 2030.

 Market Response: